HigorDenomar/HigorDenomar/README.md

-# Higor Denomar ⚛
+# Hi there 👋

-### Hi there 👋 my name is Higor and this is my profile
+### My name is Higor and this is my profile 😁

-I'm in love with React Native ❤
+I'm in love with React Native and ReactJS ❤

 - 📌 Skills: Javascript, React Native, ReactJS, HTML, CSS.
 - 💡 I’m currently learning Node.js